-Oldfield and Sutton showed that the initiation of crevice corrosion of stainless steels is accompanied by a sudden decline in E{Corr} from values within the passive region to low values around the critical potential (i.e., E{Crev}).
+Oldfield and Sutton showed that the initiation of crevice corrosion of stainless steels is accompanied by a sudden decline in Ecorr from values within the passive region to low values around the critical potential (i.e., E{Crev}).
 The authors showed that the initial drop was associated with the formation of micro-pitting within the crevice gap, followed by pit coalescence and spreading into a well-developed crevice attack.
-[24] Haugan et al., for example, recently used E{Corr} to determine induction times of different super duplex stainless steels (SDSS) as a function of temperature when exposed to natural seawater.
-[70] Since they are non-destructive, E{Corr} measurements could also be used to assess the risk of localized corrosion of immersed structures in real-time during field monitoring and, as suggested by Dunn and co-workers, to model the long-term performance of corrosion-resistant alloys.[104]
+[23] Haugan et al., for example, recently used E{Corr} to determine induction times of different super duplex stainless steels (SDSS) as a function of temperature when exposed to natural seawater.
+[65] Since they are non-destructive, E{Corr} measurements could also be used to assess the risk of localized corrosion of immersed structures in real-time during field monitoring and, as suggested by Dunn and co-workers, to model the long-term performance of corrosion-resistant alloys.[96]

-Standard test methods such as ASTM G48 and G78 can be adapted to include E{corr} monitoring to indicate the initiation of localized corrosion.[105]
-FIG. 6 shows the E{corr} of UNS S32750 immersed in 6 wt% FeCl3 (pH = 1.10) as a function of time during a stepwise increase in temperature.
-The temperature was increased by 5 °C increments every 24-h if the E{corr} remained within typical passive potentials, i.e., approximately 0.68 V{SSE}.
+Standard test methods such as ASTM G48 and G78 can be adapted to include Ecorr monitoring to indicate the initiation of localized corrosion.[97]
+FIG. 6 shows the Ecorr of UNS S32750 immersed in 6 wt% FeCl3 (pH = 1.10) as a function of time during a stepwise increase in temperature.
+The temperature was increased in 5 °C increments every 24-h if the E{Corr} remained within typical passive potentials, i.e., approximately 0.68 V{SSE}.
 The sudden drop in potential at 75 °C marked the initiation of localized corrosion, which was confirmed visually after testing.
-In this example, the CPT was, thus, defined as 75°C. Others have suggested the use of E{corr} monitoring during G48 testing, as an additional pass/fail criteria, which may be especially relevant in quality control test methods such as ASTM A923,[106] and to detect sensitized microstructures.[107]
+In this example, the CPT was, thus, defined as 75°C. Others have suggested the use of E{Corr} monitoring during G48 testing, as an additional pass/fail criteria, which may be especially relevant in quality control test methods such as ASTM A923,[98] and to detect sensitized microstructures.[99]